-During its eighty-year journey, Unexpected Finger's forward shield (the pillow) was struck by lots of protons, which deposited lots of energy.
+During its eighty-year journey, the Unexpected Finger's forward shield (the pillow) was struck by lots of protons, which deposited lots of energy.

-In numbers, Fingerís journey lasted 80 years or t = 2.5◊109s.
+In numbers, the Fingerís journey lasted 80 years or t = 2.5◊109s.
 Over that time, the pillow absorbed 27 terajoules of energy from impacting protons.

 So the continuous impact power (I.e., energy / time) was P = E/t = (2.7◊1013J) / (2.5◊109s) = 1.1◊104J/s = 1.1◊104W

 So the pillow absorbed a continuous eleven kilowatts of energy from impacting protons.

 Fortunately the power was spread out.
 Dividing eleven kilowatts into the pillow's total area of 200 m2 gives power flux of P/A = 1.1◊104W / 2◊102m2 = 55 W/m2.